Fawziyya Abu Khalid: Literary career

 Fawziyya Abu Khalid's poetry is full of free verse as well as discursive strategies that represent her eastern and Arab roots.
 She is identified as a Saudi Arabian through her use of allusions to oases and the Peninsula.
 Similarly, she is identified as a Muslim through her references to traditional Islamic symbols like Zamzam water and houries.
 Despite her connection to her eastern and Arab roots, Abu Khalid still employs a modern narrative technique that defines her as a contemporary Arab woman poet.
 She is considered modern due to her use of "intellectualized language [that] is penetrated by candid self-expression."
 Her femininity is shown through her detailed descriptions of the female body and the discussion of child labor in her most notable poem, Mother's Inheritance.
-As a poet, Abu Khalid is able to combine a unique blend of perspectives into cohesive pieces of work.

-Influence on Saudi Arabia
+She was a jury member of the poetry contest Mu'allaqa 45.